Department of Engineering and Industrial Professions

 Bachelor of Science in Engineering Technology (BSET)

-The Bachelor of Science in Engineering Technology (BSET) is accredited by the Engineering Technology Accreditation Commission of ABET (ETAC-ABET) and provides a strong foundation in applied engineering and industrial technologies.
+The Bachelor of Science in Engineering Technology (BSET) provides a strong foundation in applied engineering and industrial technologies through hands-on learning and practical application.
 The program prepares graduates for careers in advanced manufacturing, industrial operations, and technical management.
+The program is accredited by the Engineering Technology Accreditation Commission of ABET under the General Criteria, with no applicable program criteria.

 - Electro-Mechanical Engineering Technology: Focuses on the design, operation, and automation of modern manufacturing systems, robotics, and industrial control technologies.